jonghall/vsistats/readme.md

 ```
 ### Scheduling Scripts to run.
-* If you wish to collect statistics on images and vlan information the script requires a Cloudant instance and the credentials to be included in the [Cloudant] section of config.ini.
+* If you wish to collect statistics on images and vlan information the script must be run periodically (every 15 minutes recommended).
+This data is only available while the instance is active.
+The script stores the data in the Cloudant database for access when the daily report is run.
-because this data is only available while the instance is being provisioned or running it is recommended that this script be run atleast every 10-15 minutes.
 * The daily report should be run nightly, after 3am eastern time to ensure that it captures all the previous days provisioning events.
 If the [Cloudant] section is left blank or
 the trackProvisioningEvents script isn't run regularly the Datacenter and Image Statistics will be blank.
+* The daily report can be run adhoc by using ````python generateDailyReport.py --date YYYY/MM/DD```

 ### Suggested CRONTAB settings
 ````bazaar